omkarlenka/learngo/README.md

 ---------
 - Add tasks
 - Mark Tasks as done (Individual or all tasks)
-- Tasks are stored in disk
+- Added tasks are persistent on system reboots (stored in disk)

 TBD: